 1) Salmon Oil Kibble Topping

-Salmon oil supports your dog’s heart health, gives dogs an insanely soft and silky coat, reduces itchy and dry skin, and can relieve allergies and some joint pain.
+Salmon oil supports your dog’s heart health, gives dogs an insanely soft and silky coat, reduces itchy and dry skin, and relieves allergies and joint pain.
 Salmon oil contains omega-3 fatty acids, and just like humans, dogs are unable to produce omega-3 fatty acids on their own and must obtain them from their diet.

 *Please speak with your veterinarian before giving your dog any supplements or changing their diet.